vedularaghu/word_processing/README.md

 # WORD SENSE
 Training and Classification architecture to predict Brain Sensor data.
-The data contains specific words thought of in repeatedly in the head.
+The data contains specific words which are repeatedly thought in the brain at an interval of 5 seconds.